-Are you probably thinking that your home’s ductwork has openings or fractures for air to leakage out of right?
+Are you probably thinking that your home’s ductwork has openings or fractures for air to leakage out of the right?
 Think again.
 The typical residence currently loses anywhere from 20% to 30% of conditioned air to duct leakages.
 If you keep the AC vents closed, prepare yourself for higher energy bills.

 Closing AC Vents Makes You Less Comfy